Techgrounds-Cloud-9/cloud-9-Atalla90/01_Fundamentals_1/Exercise 14 - Detection, response and analysis.md

 DRaaS: Disaster Recovery as a Service, is a cloud service that offers backing up the whole infrastructure of an organization on the cloud where a disaster recovery plan will be managed without any action that needs to be taken by the business's adminstration.

-Hot site disaster recovery: A kind of DRaaS that's used by systems that can't afford any amount of downtime.
+Hot site disaster recovery: A kind of DRaaS that's used by systems that can hardly afford any amount of downtime.
 It invloves backing up the IT infrastructure on a second server in a stand by state.

 Cold site disaster recovery: A kind of DRaaS that's used by systems that invloves backing up the IT infrastructure on a second server but not in a standby state.]